Having been a Counsellor for many years, I tend to get friends and family being sent my way to ask about how to become a Counsellor.

 In the next few hundred words, I am going to try and give you the clearest, easiest outline of the path to becoming a counsellor (in the UK).
 An interesting fact about this post is that it is largely the email that I sent to a good cousin of mine, so you know that I am sharing the best I can with you!!

 I will write many more articles about how to become a counsellor and the different stages, but this is a quick outline for those who just want a general idea of what is involved.
+And if you prefer video explanations, then click the thumbnail at the end of the article.

 An Example Progression Route (Not the only option!)